Mehakpreetcoder/Mehakpreetcoder.gitHub.io/inductionreport.md

 Greetings everyone!!
 It was the fifth day of the induction program.
 On this day , there are two lectures of English activities.
 First lecture was taken by Nisha mam & Manjot mam .
 They took quiz between the two sections one was CSD and another was CSC .
 Quiz was about vocabulary, phrase and some main questions and CSD won this quiz .
 Then , second lecture was taken by Pancham & Tashneet .
 In this , they divided students into 6 to 7 teams and this quiz was about what happening all around us like about sports , politics etc. In this , team 4 won the quiz .
 Like this I learnt many new things from these english activities and I enjoyed this English activities.
 Thanks...!!!

+## DAY-6

+Greetings everyone!!
+It was the sixth day of the induction program.
+This day, there were two lectures one was of maths and another one was of UHV .
+In maths lecture, firstly sir told about himself then he taught us the basic of the derivatives.
+He taught us very deeply and clear, our minor problems and he gave us some questions to solve .The second lecture was of UHV that was taken by Nisha mam.
+In this lecture, we study about human values, value education and co-existence of soul & body, self exploration and some other topics learned a lot of things in this lecture to explore ourself .
+This lecture is very useful to us and it taught us the many moral values in right evaluation.
+Thanks....!!